 McClure is a tiny borough located in the state of Pennsylvania.
-With a population of 883 people and two associated neighborhoods, McClure is the 855th largest community in Pennsylvania.
-McClure has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 885 people and two associated neighborhoods, McClure is the 855th largest community in Pennsylvania.
+Much of the housing stock in McClure was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Also of interest is that McClure has more people living here who work in computers and math than 95% of the places in the US.

 The people who call McClure home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McClure residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McClure include German, Irish, English, Pennsylvania German, and Polish.
+Important ancestries of people in McClure include German, English, Irish, Italian, and European.

 The most common language spoken in McClure is English.
 Other important languages spoken here include Italian and Polish.